giantswarm/envctl/docs/tui.md

 The log overlay provides expanded view of logs, particularly useful for:
 - Debugging connection issues
-- Monitoring port forward activity
+- Monitoring service activity
-- Viewing detailed cluster information
+- Viewing detailed error messages

+### MCP Config Overlay
+The MCP config overlay (accessed with 'C') displays the JSON configuration for MCP servers, which can be copied to clipboard.

+### MCP Tools Overlay
+The MCP tools overlay (accessed with 'M') shows available tools for each running MCP server.

 ### Dark Mode
 ![Dark Mode](images/tui-dark-mode.png)